 But the military would never allow such a thing.
 So when speaking to the army bigwigs, Goofy made it quite clear that the new department was intended to improve army relations with the general public, especially the young.
 It’s not known if anyone else knew of Goofy’s desire to secretly use the department to improve the position of minorities in the military.
 But if they did, Goofy was never called out on it.

 Finally after months of discussion, Goofy was given the go ahead and, at the age of 27 in 1919, he established the Department of Ideological Solutions and the National Equality of Youths (D.I.S.N.E.Y.)

 For the next 15 years, Goofy worked hard on a variety of army recruitment

 programs and educating the American public.
-Below is an example of Goofy doing two short educational shorts on and Investigating.
+Below is an example of Goofy doing an educational short on how to swim.

 During this time Goofy worked with a variety of famous actors such as, and the up and coming Dougles Atti Bourgera.

 As their workload increased, D.I.S.N.E.Y started to recruit more and more actors for their propaganda, with one such person being Minnie Mouse.
 Through her Goofy would eventually meet the girl that would become his wife.

 Though very shy, Penny seemed to open up whenever Goofy was around.
 Over time they found they had many activities in common and slowly grew to love each other.
 Goofy finally proposed to her during a starry night overlooking the Hollywood sign in 1940.
 Though they planned to marry the following year, fate was to throw a spanner into their plans.